Saturday, May 25, 2013 | Register | Login |

 The benefits:

-• Improves your network of supporters and referrers
+• Improves your network of supporters and referrers.

-• Get feedback on what’s working and not working
+• Get feedback on what’s working and not working.

-• Helps you brainstorm possible solutions for each of your practices
+• Helps you brainstorm possible solutions for each of your practices.

-3. Make a list of 5 practice owners you don’t know, but admire (in your local area or beyond)
+3. Make a list of 5 practice owners you don’t know, but admire (in your local area or beyond).

 We all know of clinicians who have well-established practices and whom we’d love to be more like.
-Email at least one of them.

 LinkedIn is a great way to find private practice owners!